trichards140/3502Tutorial/README.md

 ##### HEAP SUMMARY:
 >HEAP SUMMARY:
-&nbsp &nbsp &nbsp &nbsp in use at exit: 48 bytes in 3 blocks
+      in use at exit: 48 bytes in 3 blocks
 &nbsp &nbsp total heap usage: 4 allocs, 1 frees, 560 bytes allocated